The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 2. This disease is not caused by allergens;

-3. With infectious inflammation, the lacrimal sac is primarily affected. , a secondary sign.
+3. In infectious inflammation, the lacrimal sac is primarily affected. , secondary symptom.

 Bacterial conjunctivitis

-In the etiology of this inflammatory process, a high probability is given to streptococcal and staphylococcal infections.
-The latent period (latent) can last one week, after which the disease flows into the acute phase, in which the inflammatory process can affect both eyes.
+In the etiology of this inflammatory process, streptococcal and staphylococcal infections are highly likely.
+The latent period (hidden) can last one week, after which the disease progresses into the acute phase, in which the inflammatory process can affect both eyes.

-• Isolation of purulent contents.
+• Discharge of purulent contents.
 They may be dirty yellow or green.
-This leads to sour eyes, and the appearance of crusts;
+This leads to sour eyes and the appearance of crusts;

 • Hyperemia of the eye sclera.
 This symptom is more pronounced with viral conjunctivitis.
-If it occurs with bacterial pathology, this indicates a severe course of the disease;
+If it occurs due to bacterial pathology, this indicates a severe course of the disease;

-• Sensation of a foreign object in the eye area, resembling.
+• Feeling of a foreign object in the eye area, resembling.
 This is the very first harbinger of conjunctivitis;

 • Fear of bright light.
-Such a symptom increases soreness in the eye area, and provokes, which leads to souring of the child's eye;
+This symptom increases pain in the eye area and provokes, which leads to souring of the child’s eye;

 • Signs of general intoxication make the child capricious, irritable, cause symptoms of anorexia (loss of appetite);

-• With the rapid course of the disease, body temperature can rise to 39 degrees.
+• With the rapid progression of the disease, body temperature can rise to 39 degrees.

-To correctly diagnose and provide qualified assistance, you need to contact an ophthalmologist or pediatrician.
+To make a correct diagnosis and provide qualified assistance, you need to contact an ophthalmologist or pediatrician.

 Viral conjunctivitis

-Most often occurs after suffering colds (flu, acute respiratory infections).
+Most often occurs after a cold (flu, acute respiratory infection).

-The clinical picture of this pathology basically does not differ from.
-It may be accompanied by severe redness of the eyeballs, increased lacrimation.
-As a result, souring appears, and swelling of the eyes.
+The clinical picture of this pathology is basically no different from.
+It may be accompanied by severe redness of the eyeballs and increased lacrimation.
+As a result, acidification and swelling of the eyes appear.

-Sour eyes in a child can be provoked by allergens if the baby has been in direct contact with them.
+Allergens can cause sour eyes in a child if the baby has been in direct contact with them.

 • house dust;

-• in the pollen of wild and indoor plants.
+• in pollen of wild and indoor plants.

-To establish the diagnosis of allergic conjunctivitis, it is very important to consult a doctor in a timely manner, since this disease requires the use of therapy with the use of antihistamines.
+To establish a diagnosis of allergic conjunctivitis, it is very important to consult a doctor in a timely manner, since this disease requires the use of therapy with antihistamines.

-Not only the elderly come to me, but also many young people.
-Some problems are congenital, while others acquire them throughout life.
+Not only older people, but also many young people turn to me.
+Some people have problems that are congenital, while others acquire them throughout life.
 In any case, it is important to take adequate measures to restore vision.

-Against the background of an influenza virus infection, souring of the eyes occurs against a background of elevated temperature.
-A viral infection most often develops in a weakened body.
+Against the background of influenza virus infection, souring of the eyes occurs against the background of elevated temperature.
+Viral infection most often develops in a weakened body.

 Green snot and sour eyes

-Staining of the discharge in green, often accompanied by a symptom of sour eyes.
-Often, these signs are accompanied by a cough, an increase in body temperature.
+Green coloration of the discharge is often accompanied by a symptom of sour eyes.
+Often these symptoms are accompanied by a cough and a rise in body temperature.

-Green discharge from the nose is more common in children of the first year of life, and at preschool age.
-This indicates that the immune system is not sufficiently developed, and therefore, the main priority in therapy is the appointment of immunomodulatory drugs.
+Green nasal discharge is more common in children of the first year of life and in preschool age.
+This indicates that the immune system is underdeveloped, and therefore the main priority in therapy is the administration of immunomodulatory drugs.

-Sour eyes and green discharge from the nose are most often observed with:
+Sour eyes and green nasal discharge are most often observed with:

 • conjunctivitis of various etiologies;